tomasferrarisenda/automate-all-the-things-braindamage/README.md

 # BACKEND SERVICE BUILD & DEPLOY PIPELINE

 ## Description

-Yes!
-You're right, we flipped the order of our pipelines in this Insane Edition.
-This is because we are now using Istio and Flagger.
-We need the backend and frontend images to be available in the DockerHub registry before deploying their applications.
-If they don't exist, the canary resources will not deploy properly.
-Don't worry about it, just carry on with the guide...

 Our app is made of two microservices (backend and frontend) and a database.
 Let's start with the backend.